 On top of that, its double edge blades are recyclable and don’t pollute the environment.
 One sample blade is already included in the package.

 The best of all, the razor comes with a long handle that has a non-slip and comfortable grip.
-It’s available in extra long length of around 4 inches or standard length of 3 inches.
+It’s available in an extra-long length of around 4 inches or a standard length of 3 inches.

 Unfortunately, this is precisely the reason why you will find the process of changing the blade annoying and challenging.
 A straight-cut, closed comb it comes with fits all standard safety razor blades.

-- Lightweight and long handle with comfortable grip
+- Lightweight and a long handle with a comfortable grip

-- Uses universal, inexpensive and completely recyclable blades
+- Uses universal, inexpensive and completely recyclable razor blades

 - Straight-cut, closed comb fits all standard double edge razor blades